amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

   });

   return html`<div class="card">
-    <h3>School Demographics vs Progress: English and Math</h3>
+    <h3>Test Score Progress vs School Demographics by Subject</h3>
     <p style="margin-bottom: 20px; color: #666; font-size: 0.9em;">
-      Each point represents a school's average performance in a subject (aggregated across all years).
+      Each point shows the average student growth percentile for a school in a subject (aggregated across all years)—that is, how much student scores are increasing over time compared to the rest of the state.
       Points are colored by grade level (Elementary, Middle, High, etc.) and sized by number of tests.
       The dashed line marks typical growth (50).
-Red trend lines show the relationship between demographics and progress.
+Red trend lines show the relationship between demographics and growth.
       Hover over points to see detailed information about each school.
     </p>
     ${subjectPlot}